-Forgotten Island & Banda Sea Liveaboard 11 Days & 10 Nights
+Banda Sea and The Forgotten Island Liveaboard 11 Days & 10 Nights

 Cruising the Forgotten Islands and the Banda Sea Liveaboard is a true adventure.
 Every day brings you new vibrant experiences that you will treasure long after your holiday is finished.
 The Banda Sea is largely devoid of landmasses with only a ring of volcanoes and atolls emerging from its depths.

 Each island is isolated and is home to a unique marine environment where only a few species thrive in large numbers, from sea birds to schooling fish.
 This Banda Sea liveaboard route contains some stretches of open seas where we are very weather dependent.
-The best conditions are usually found in September, October & November, and April & May.
+The best conditions are usually found in October to December, and March to April.

 Get picked up in style at your hotel or Saumlaki airport, the capital of Tanimbar Island where the Banda Sea liveaboard starts.
 After lifting anchor, you can take your first dip in the sea in the afternoon with an easy check dive or go snorkeling off the shores of a nearby atoll that surrounds massive table corals, followed by an evening drink while cruising to the north.